bobbyrward/flam3/README.txt

       'visibility'.  visibility and chaos are both interpolatable.
     - <motion> tag now available for xforms...allows cyclic variation of any regular xform parameter/coef/post.
+    - env var 'stagger' affects the simultaneity of xform interpolation when morphing from one flame to another.  set to 0 for existing behaviour, set to 1 to make each xform interpolate individually
     - symmetry has been broken out into color_speed and animate tags with the same sense (which is confusing and will be fixed in a future release).